THE EVERYTHING SPACE

 -What is the wider lens of what is going on in our world that makes trauma informed spaces important?

-(Intro to systemic oppression and
+(Intro to systemic oppression and prevalence of trauma)

 -What supports the release of trauma?